TristanRhodes/tristanrhodes.github.io/_posts/2021-10-20-solving-problems.markdown

 Photo by [Vlada Karpovich](https://www.pexels.com/@vlada-karpovich?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) from [Pexels](https://www.pexels.com/photo/a-boy-playing-chess-6115011/?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels)

-These problems are solvable because we understand them, which means we have a mental model that we can describe to others and collaborate on the implementation of the solution.
+These problems are solvable because we understand them, which means we have a mental model that we can describe to others in order to collaborate on the implementation of a solution.
 The state of the game is finite, the transforms are known, and can be described and codified.
-Once codified the state can be put into the appropriate data structure and the rules executed in the appropriate algorythm, and we can automate the generation of the (best fit) solution.
+Once codified the state can be put into the appropriate data structure and the rules executed in the appropriate algorithm, and we can automate the generation of the (best fit) solution.

 ## Poorly Defined Problems